-Exclusions: PHE 250H/PHE 350H, students enrolled in the CTEP program may not take this course.
+Exclusions: PHE 250H/PHE 350H, students enrolled in the CTEP program may not enrol in an educational placement.

-Prerequisites: You must have followed the appropriate precourse procedures in the year preceding course enrolment, be entering 3rd year, and obtain instructor approval.
-Classroom sessions average two hours per week in addition to placement hours.
+Prerequisites: You must have followed the appropriate pre-course procedures in the year preceding course enrolment, be entering 3rd year, and obtain instructor approval.